FICO Credit Scores: What Do They Mean?

-• Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+• Credit Inquiries - How many times have you had your credit checked for a loan?

-Your FICO score affects your interest rate
+Your score affects your interest rate

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Lenders give lower interest rates to individuals with higher scores.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Can I improve my FICO score?
+Can I raise my credit score?

 Want to know more about credit scores?
-Give us a call: 9254610500.
+Give us a call at 9254610500.

 Basic Pre-Approval